Serotonin Dreams

-Serotonin Dreams is the third studio album by American singer BoyWithUke, and his first on a major label.
+Serotonin Dreams is the third studio album by American-Korean singer BoyWithUke, and his major label debut.
 It was released on May 6, 2022, through Republic Records, and primarily written and produced by the singer.
 The album includes the singles "Toxic", "Long Drives" and "IDGAF" featuring Blackbear, and additionally contains collaborations with Mxmtoon and Powfu.
 BoyWithUke toured Europe and North America in 2022 in support of the record.

 Critical reception

 Marcy Donelson of AllMusic wrote that "BoyWithUke proves his skill with a short-and-sturdy hook, to the point that it often plays like a set of commercial jingles with fat, simple beats" and that "When there are lyrics, they often come in the form of candid crush confessions that aren't too likely to win over their infatuations".